-This workshop is an intensive and interactive 4-day session designed to develop the knowledge and skills required to practice and teach evidence-based medicine.
+This workshop is an intensive and interactive 4-day session designed to develop the knowledge and skills required to practice and teach evidence-based practice.
 Sessions will feature a mix of both small and large group discussions, interactive lectures, and case-based studies.
 Participants will spend 36 hours in active and assigned course work.

 Who should attend: